DavidTParks/dev-portfolio-2.0/content/blogs/type-safe-database-access-at-the-edge-with-next-and-planetscale.md

 }
 ```

-Once you deploy this to Vercel, we'll be using [KeyCDN's tool](https://tools.keycdn.com/performance) to test our endpoint.
+Once you deploy this to Vercel (don't forget to set your Environment variables!), we'll be using [KeyCDN's tool](https://tools.keycdn.com/performance) to test our endpoint.
 If you paste in the deployed Vercel URL with `/api/default` you can test the endpoint globally.
 Here's about the perf I am getting without swapping our connection at the edge.

 <imgix-image :alt="'Default edge perf'" :src="'https://davidparksdev.s3.us-east-2.amazonaws.com/type-safe-edge/edge-perf-defualt.png'"></imgix-image>